Topic: Worship. Categories: Experience God> Know God>

 Listen to the full sermon.

-Let us journey to a time where God is speaking to King Solomon, who is building a temple according to the pattern given by God to his father David.
+Turn with me to 1 Kings 6:12-13 where God is speaking to King Solomon who is building a temple according to the pattern given by God to his father David.

 1 Kings 6:12-13 “Concerning this temple which you are building, if you walk in My statutes, execute My judgments, keep all My commandments, and walk in them, then I will perform My word with you, which I spoke to your father David.
 And I will dwell among the children of Israel, and will not forsake My people Israel.”

-The word temple can mean – house, those of same family, shelter or dwelling.
-What a beautiful picture of the kingdom of God.
+The word temple can mean house, those of same family, shelter, dwelling.
+This a beautiful picture of the kingdom of God.
 God’s family gathered together in one place.
-This is a place of shelter, dwelling together with the Lord God Almighty.
+Together in a place of shelter, dwelling together with the Lord God Almighty.

 life of worship

 Remember it was humanity that chose to hide from God, not God from humanity.
-Humanity is continually trying to hide their shame.
-Yet God is continually pursuing in love, revealing Himself and making Himself known.
+Humanity is continually trying to hide it’s shame.
+God is continually revealing Himself and making Himself known so He can empower us to be free of the shame.

-God continues in saying to Solomon, ‘execute my judgments’ which in effect is make My justice known.
-Be one with Me and My justice, not the injustice of humanity, but My justice where all are equal.
-Let My justice rule, be your custom, your identity, your life.
+God continues in saying to King Solomon, ‘execute my judgements’.
+Which means to make my justice known by being one with Me and my justice.
+Do not be one with the injustice of humanity, but God says be one with My justice.
+For is God’s justice everyone is equal regardless of position, power or influence in this world.
+God declares to Solomon, Let My justice rule, be your custom, your identity, your life.

-And ‘keep all my commandments’ is essentially to look after My word and be good custodians of it.
-Guard and protect it.
-Action them.
+God also states, ‘keep all my commandments’.
+Which is saying, look after My word and be good custodians of it, guard it, protect it, action it.

-God is saying choose to be one with Me and everything of Me.
-This includes My ways, My Word, My authority, My Kingdom.
-Live in this reality of being one with Me.
+God is saying choose to be one with Me and everything of Me which includes My ways, My Word, My authority, My Kingdom and live in this reality of being one with Me.

 God’s promise

-The promise is that God will ‘dwell’ amongst them.
-Dwell means to reside permanently, abide, continue, have habitation with, lay at rest, settle down, to be among and in the midst of.
-This is God’s promise to all who choose Him.
+He promises that He will ‘dwell’ amongst His people.
+That is to reside permanently, abide, continue, have habitation with, lay at rest, settle down, to be among and in the midst of all who choose Him.

-God Himself will breach the gap between His perfection, purity and goodness and humanity’s imperfection, impurities and oneness with evil and good.
-Humanity created the gap; yet God continually pursues in love and when received He makes the two one.
-A glimpse of this is seen in the wonder of worship.
+God Himself will breach the gap between His perfection, purity and goodness and humanity’s imperfection, impurities and how we chose to become one with evil and good.
+The gap is created by humanity not by God.
+God continually pursues in love, when He is received, He makes the two to become one.

 His glory in worship

-Let us read what happened when God’s people came together as one in worship, with praise and thanksgiving for the Living God.
+Let us read what happened when God’s people came together as one with praise and thanksgiving for the Living God.

 2 Chronicles 5:11-14 And it came to pass when the priests came out of the Most Holy Place (for all the priests who were present had sanctified themselves, without keeping to their divisions), and the Levites who were the singers, all those of Asaph and Heman and Jeduthun, with their sons and their brethren, stood at the east end of the altar, clothed in white linen, having cymbals, stringed instruments and harps, and with them one hundred and twenty priests sounding with trumpets —